jmarco-cloudbolt/content-library-template/README.md

 ### Step 8 - Create Role Mapping Policy to API User.

+Once the above policy is created, it is attached to a named role that the IAM API user can "assume" in order to execute AWS commands for the workflow.

+The Content Library workflows will need the following:
+- Input "aws-content-library-role": The name of the role to assume to execute AWS commands.

 Follow these steps as an example:
 - Log into the AWS management console.
 - Use the "search" box next to the "aws" and "Services" button in the upper left corner.